 Once your renewal has been approved, you have 30 days to make an appointment to get your new TIE card.
-Again, the lawyer arranged that.
+Again, our lawyer arranged that.

 Note: the appointment doesn’t have to be within 30 days of being approved.
 But the appointment should be made within 30 days.

 Why we were happy we used a lawyer